plausible/docs/docs/troubleshoot-integration.md

 * Your browser's developer tools "**Console**" tab may give you some insights through the error code it provides.
 Make sure to check for any errors in the "**Console**" tab.

 * Please ensure that the script you use is exactly the same script as listed in your Plausible website settings.
 You can find your JavaScript snippet by [logging into your Plausible account](https://plausible.io/sites).
 Here you'll find the list of sites you've added to Plausible.
 Click on the "**Settings**" icon on the right-hand side of the domain name you'd like to get the snippet for.
-Then scroll down to the "**Javascript snippet**" section on the following page.
+Then scroll down to the "**JavaScript snippet**" section on the following page.

 * Does your site use a Content Security Policy (CSP)?
 If it does, you need to add plausible.io specifically to the allowed domains.
 [More info here](https://github.com/plausible/docs/issues/20).